- Kotlin 97.6%

 Manifest + resources:

-AndroidManifest.xml— receivers, activity, icon, INTERNET permissionres/xml/btclock_widget_info.xml— widget metadata (5 × 1 cell, resizable)res/drawable/ic_launcher_foreground.xml— adaptive-icon foreground (three panels with gold rings)res/drawable/ic_launcher_background.xml— solid#0A0A0APCB backgroundres/mipmap-anydpi-v26/ic_launcher{,_round}.xml— adaptive-icon manifestsres/font/— five vendored TTFs (see Vendored fonts)
+AndroidManifest.xml— receivers, activity, icon, INTERNET permissionres/xml/btclock_widget_info.xml— widget metadata (target 5 × 1 cell, resizable).
+On Nova / Niagara the 5×1 default cell tends to be wider than the BTClock's 2.7:1 — resize the widget to 4×1 on those launchers for a snug fitres/drawable/ic_launcher_foreground.xml— adaptive-icon foreground (three panels with gold rings)res/drawable/ic_launcher_background.xml— solid#0A0A0APCB backgroundres/mipmap-anydpi-v26/ic_launcher{,_round}.xml— adaptive-icon manifestsres/font/— five vendored TTFs (see Vendored fonts)

 Known limitations / next steps